MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 An Helm chart will be available as soon as possible

-## Otoroshi as an Ingress Controller
+## Use Otoroshi as an Ingress Controller

 If you want to use Otoroshi as an [Ingress Controller](https://kubernetes.io/fr/docs/concepts/services-networking/ingress/), just go to the danger zone, and in `Global scripts` add the job named `Kubernetes Ingress Controller`.